The bus came, and the bus left. And I stood on the platform thinking—that wasn’t planned!

 Actually, what I thought contained somewhat stronger language but no need to get into the details.

-For some reason this seems to be considered ok.
+For some reason this way of doing things seems to be considered ok.
 Except perhaps by a few eccentrics on two wheels.
+That the roads just suddenly come to an end, without a real alternative.

 The next bus was due in about five hours.
-It gave me time to think some.
+It gave me time to pedal a bit further and think some.

-Eventually I got through the damn tunnel and could start pedalling.
+There wasn’t much more space on the second bus, but all the more solution oriented driver.
+Eventually I got through the damn tunnel and could start riding on.
 Upon return, three days and two nights later, the obligatory Instagram post went something like this:

-They weren’t all great, the photographs, just to get that out of the way, but some made it to the internet..
+Now deleted by the way, the post.
+Besides, they weren’t all great, the photographs, just to get that out of the way, but a few felt they had to show themselves to the internet..

 The map of Modalen (Mo valley) and the mountains and lakes nearby has been tempting me for a long time now.
 To finally see the area with my own eyes was long overdue.